 We Think You Can Think

-Parent’s Should Teach Morals To Their Own Kids
+Parents Should Teach Morals To Their Own Kids

 In our units we do our best to steer clear of specific belief systems.
 For example, in our science units we don’t assume creationism, but we don’t assume evolution either.
 We assume you can figure out what you believe and teach it to your kids.
-We do try to warn of Christian or evolutionary language in books and other resources we recommend, for your information and hopefully to save you time when you’re searching for resources.
+You’ll frequently see warnings of Christian or evolutionary language in books and other resources we recommend, for your information and hopefully to save you time when you’re searching for resources.
 We recommend both, but let you know the slant within the resource.

-We Believe in Freedom With All Our Hearts
+We Believe in Freedom

 The Innocence of Kids Should Be Protected